seanbsamson/fluss/website/docs/install-deploy/overview.md

         <tr>
             <td>Lakehouse Storage (optional)</td>
             <td>
-               Fluss's DataLake Tiering Service will continuously compact Fluss's Arrow files into Parquet/ORC files in open lake format.
-               The data in Lakehouse storage can be read both by Fluss's client in a Union Read manner and accessed directly by query engines such as Flink, Spark, StarRocks, Trino.
+               Fluss’s DataLake Tiering Service continuously compacts Fluss’s Arrow files into Parquet/ORC files in an open lake format.
+Data stored in the Lakehouse layer can be read by Fluss clients using Union Read, and can also be accessed directly by query engines such as Flink, Spark, StarRocks, and Trino.
             </td>
             <td>
                 <li>[Paimon](streaming-lakehouse/integrate-data-lakes/paimon.md)</li>